morel-soc/morel-soc/README.md

 ---

-a running collection of what i’ve been studying, testing, and paying attention to.
+a running collection of what i’ve been studying, testing, and tracking.

 focus sits between cybersecurity and behavior —
 how systems operate, how they’re used (and misused), and what patterns show up before things go wrong.